-When the SNMP MIB Graph is launched in context, it is displayed in a new browser window.
-The MIB graph attempts to display historical data for the selected device.
-You can suppress the display of historical data by changing the default settings for the portlet.
+Note: When SNMP MIB Graph is launched in context from another interface, it is displayed in a separate browser window.
+In addition, it will attempt to display stored historical data for the selected device.
+You can change this by editing the default MIB Graph settings.